 The psychology undergraduate program offers students the opportunity to pursue a bachelor of arts or a bachelor of science degree in psychology.
-Students completing a major in psychology will complete 36 credit hours within the major, including psychological research methods, statistics, developmental psychology, and history of psychology, and at least one course in each of the following areas: social psychology, personality, learning and cognitive processes, and psychobiological.
-Students completing a B.S. in psychology will also complete a research project in psychology and a science minor.
+Students completing a major in psychology will complete 36 credit hours within the major, including psychological research methods, statistics, and a core series of courses in psychology including social, cognitive, abnormal, and developmental.
+Students completing a B.S. in psychology will also work with faculty complete a research project in psychology and a science minor.
 For both degrees, our psychology program and faculty emphasize the science of psychology and provide a strong background in research and statistics.
-Across courses, the faculty encourages students to think critically about material and to apply concepts learned in the classroom to understanding everyday life experiences.
+Across courses, the faculty encourage students to think critically about material and to apply concepts learned in the classroom to understanding everyday life experiences.
+Notably, our department strives to offer all courses in the psychology major both in-person and through a number of online modalities.

 Undergraduate Programs in Psychology: